nialldbarber/react-native-nitro-wallet/README.md

 </array>
 ```
 - If you already have an entitlements file, then you don't need to follow the above, you can simply add the above code block to that file.
 - The wildcard (`<string>$(TeamIdentifierPrefix)*</string>`), is auto-generated when adding Wallet capabilities via xcode, but it can be flaky on newer versions of React Native.
-If you find this library is not working (adding, viewing, deleting passes etc), then try removing the wildcard and explicitly putting in your Pass Type ID like so: `<string>$(TeamIdentifierPrefix)pass.your.pass.type.id</string>`
+If you find this package is not working (adding, viewing, deleting passes etc), then try removing the wildcard and explicitly putting in your Pass Type ID like so: `<string>$(TeamIdentifierPrefix)pass.com.example.myapp</string>`
 - Once this is done, re-run:

 ```bash